aarongarciah/figma-plugin-typescript-boilerplate/README.md

 - `npm run dev`: starts the watcher for changes.
 Modify the files under the `src` folder and the code will be compiled automatically.
 Then, go to the Figma app and run your development plugin.
 - `npm run build`: generates the production build in the `dist` folder.
 Important: run this command before releaseing a new version of your plugin.
 Before generating the build, it checks TypeScript, JavaScript and CSS files for linting errors.
 - `npm run test`: runs tests via Jest.
+This script runs before `build`.
+- `npm run test:watch`: runs tests via Jest in watch mode.
 - `npm run lint`: lint TypeScript and JavaScript files with ESLint and CSS with Stylelint.
 - `npm run lint:fix`: lint and apply automatic fixes to TypeScript, JavaScript and CSS files.
 This script runs before `build`.